Skip to main content

 Anxiety is one of the most common mental health challenges and that you are not alone if you suffer from it.
 In 2023, more than eight million people in the UK were experiencing an anxiety disorder.

-Silvia Cordoba, Vitality Coach and mental health expert, describes anxiety as “a feeling that we can all feel at times, it may occur in response to a stressful situation and carry over after the it has been resolved.”
+Silvia Cordoba, Vitality Coach and mental health expert, describes anxiety as “a feeling that we can all feel at times, it may occur in response to a stressful situation and carry over after it has been resolved.”

 Symptoms of anxiety can range from heart palpitations and difficulty breathing to lesser-known symptoms such as problems with digestion and even tinnitus (also known as ringing in the ears).